spknetwork/trole/README.md

 ### Simple Full

 Requires:
-* non-root account on Debian/Ubuntu
+* non-root account on Debian/Ubuntu(20.04 or higher) with snap support.
 * a domain name pointed to this server

 Clone Repo: